Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Subspace controllability of Heisenberg spin- chains

 It is worthwhile noting that this operator can be recast as $S_{\textrm{exc}} = S_z+N/2$, where

 is the $z$ projection of the collective-spin operator of the system.
 The excitation operator has $N + 1$ distinct eigenvalues $a= 0,1,\ldots,N$.
-Therefore, the Hilbert space of the system can be decomposed as a direct sum of its eigensubspaces, i.e. $\mathcal{H}= \bigoplus_{a=0}^{N}\mathcal{H}_a$.
-In particular, the eigensubspace $\mathcal{H}_a$ is generated by the states corresponding to bit-strings with exactly $a$ occurrences of $1$, i.e. $a$-excitation states (also known as Hamming-weight-$a$ states).
+Therefore, the Hilbert space of the system can be decomposed as a direct sum of its eigensubspaces, i.e., $\mathcal{H}= \bigoplus_{a=0}^{N}\mathcal{H}_a$.
+In particular, the eigensubspace $\mathcal{H}_a$ is generated by the states corresponding to bit-strings with exactly $a$ occurrences of $1$, i.e., by the Hamming-weight-$a$ states.

 It is straightforward to verify that $[H_{XXZ},S_{\textrm{exc}}]=0$.
 Provided that the relevant control Hamiltonians $H_j$ contain only Pauli-$Z$ operators, then $S_{\textrm{exc}}$ commutes with all of them and defines a symmetry, which is referred to as the excitation symmetry.
 As a result, both the Hamiltonian $H_{XXZ}$ and control Hamiltonians can be block-diagonalized on each of the $N + 1$ eigensubspaces $\mathcal{H}_a$ of $\mathcal{H}$, which in that case also represent the invariant subspaces of the system.
 It is straightforward to see that for an $N$-qubit system, the dimension of $\mathcal{H}_a$ is given by